-This handbook outlines requirements for earning an EEB Ph.D. or M.A., and also presents suggestions for beginning a successful career in science.
+This handbook outlines requirements for earning an EEB Ph.D. or M.S., and also presents suggestions for beginning a successful career in science.
 Meeting these requirements is necessary, but not necessarily sufficient; a given advisor and/or dissertation committee will often determine additional requirements above and beyond the departmental minimum.
-For example, some advisors view grant writing as a fundamental part of graduate science education and will require evidence that a student regularly applies for outside funding.
 It is strongly suggested that, early in the process, a student talks with their advisor (or potential advisors) to understand the advisor's philosophy and to understand what will constitute acceptable progress in their lab.
 Students should note that there are a number of rules that appear in the Rice University General Announcements that apply to all graduate students but do not appear in this document.